Oh, the places you’ll go!

 Recommended Post: 55 Bullet-Proof Productivity Hacks

-This is another legendary productivity blog.
-Leo Barbata has been running this site since the late 00s and focuses not only on mindfulness, but how to build the best and most productive habits.
-The blog focuses on changes one step at a time and is truly a calming presence in the crowded productivity space.
+The blog focuses on changing one step at a time and is truly a calming presence in the crowded productivity space.

 Recommended Post: Idea Capture Tools